Defining Boutis:

 In 2019, France Boutis, along with the large community of boutis associations throughout France, jointly published an official document for the Ministry of Culture which defines boutis.
 A small excerpt from the document describes boutis as, “… a technique of embellishing fabric, of giving it relief.
 Boutis is the only embroidery that looks as complete on the right side as it is on the reverse side.
 Boutis uses a simple technique but requires excellence.”

 Boutis is constructed by hand stitching a pattern onto 2 layers of cotton batiste.
-Using a running stitch (point avant) or a tiny backstitch (point de piqûre), the designs and motifs are outlined with narrow channels, 2 parallel lines about 4mm (1/8") apart.
-A network of channels surrounds the motif, supporting the design while giving it structure.
+Using a running stitch (point avant) or a tiny backstitch (point de piqûre), the designs and motifs are outlined with narrow channels, 2 parallel lines about 4mm (approx.1/8") apart.

 When the stitching has been completed, cotton yarn is inserted into the channels, thereby raising the design, and defining the pattern.